 - ATV accidents

-Seriousness of Spinal Cord Trauma
+The seriousness of Spinal Cord Trauma

 The location of the injury greatly impacts its severity; this holds true whether or not the spinal cord’s nerves were involved in the trauma.
 If a nerve is severed or damaged, it can make complications of the injury even greater.
 Spinal cord damage can you to lose control of your bodily functions, including bladder control.
 You can also lose control of the muscles in your legs.
 Some people are left with paralysis following a spinal cord injury; quadriplegia and paraplegia are not unusual with the most serious spinal cord cases.